-Turn off the classroom lights, and play a Barred Owl call.
+Turn off the classroom lights, and play a recording of a barred owl or great horned owl call.
 Ask children what they think about when they hear the sound.
-Then show a photo of a Barred Owl, and ask children to draw it.
+Then show a photo of the owl and ask for observations or questions.

 SEEING WITH OWL EYES

 Objective: To investigate and model differences between owls’ eyes and our own.

 Show the children pictures of owls, paying special attention to the eyes.
 Are they on either side of the head or in the front?
 (In front, facing forward.)

 Now show them the Saw-whet Owl Skull drawing.
 Do the eyes look big or small for the size of the head?
 Hold up two grapefruits or a set of cardboard owl eyes to show how big our eyes would be if they were proportionately as big as an owl’s eyes.

 Have children face forward and, without moving their heads, look up to the ceiling, down to the floor, to the right and to the left.
 Notice that we can move our eyeballs without moving our heads.
 Explain that owls’ eyes are fixed in place.
 Instead owls can turn their necks to face different directions.